 The simple and quick answer to this nerve-wracking query is NO!!!

-If we look at the American Kennel Club’s recommendation of Hypoallergenic dog breeds, we don’t find the American Eskimos there.
+If we look at the American Kennel Club’s recommendation of Hypoallergenic dog breeds, we don’t find the American Eskimos.
 According to the Asthma and Allergy Foundation of America:

 “In the USA alone, 3/10 people with allergies develop some kind of allergic reaction to cats and dogs.
 The ratio of dog allergies is, however, smaller than the ratio of cat allergies.”